mtjon/introduction-to-dsh/intro.md

 # What is the DSH?

-A platform that does something with <!-- .element: class="fragment" data-fragment-index="1" --> _streaming data_ <!-- .element: class="fragment" data-fragment-index="1" -->
+A platform that does something awesome with <!-- .element: class="fragment" data-fragment-index="1" --> _streaming data_ <!-- .element: class="fragment" data-fragment-index="1" -->

 <!--v-->